• Skip to primary navigation

 • Add half the dressing initially and toss to coat the pasta, then add the remaining dressing just before serving.

-• This should alleviate the pasta salad from drying out.
+• This should prevent the pasta salad from drying out.

 • Moderately salt your pasta water!
 Salting the pasta water is the first step in seasoning this dish and it's going to do a lot to boost the flavor of the pasta itself.
 I recommend adding 2-4 tablespoons of Kosher salt to the boiling water before adding the uncooked pasta.
 You want the pasta water to be as salty as the sea, literally.
 Once you start salting your pasta water, you will never stop, I promise.